Barbara Schauer, Founder, Lead Teacher ERYT500 Anahata Yoga, 50+Yoga See the Anahata practice on YouTube here.

 Pashupa Goodwin teaches alignment-based yoga asana, infused with mystical and philosophical musings, a sense of humor, and love of storytelling.
 Pashupas classes feature playful and challenging sequences that are full of bends and twists.
 A love of yoga anatomy informs his teaching and the space he holds.
 His ukulele serenades in shavasana are student favorites.

-(Monday) Jivamukti Spiritual Warrior is a fast paced and invigorating class, developed by Jivamukti Yoga founders Sharon Gannon and David Life.
+Jivamukti Spiritual Warrior is a fast paced and invigorating class, developed by Jivamukti Yoga founders Sharon Gannon and David Life.
 The structure is a fixed set sequence instructed in a vinyasa style.
-It is a fully balanced class which includes asana warm-up, chanting, setting of intention, surya namaskar, standing poses, backbends, forward bends, twists, inversions, meditation and relaxation.
+It is a fully balanced class which includes asana warm-up, chanting, setting of intention, Surya namaskar, standing poses, backbends, forward bends, twists, inversions, meditation and relaxation.
 Since the asana sequence is always the same, a student will pick it up quite quickly after only a couple of classes.
 Spiritual Warrior is best for intermediate and advanced students, although beginners as well as anyone with a sense of adventure are welcome!

-Stacey Bast Hatha Yoga
+Stacey Bast Hatha Yoga, Vinyasa Flow, Power Yoga 45

 My journey to yoga started with running.
 In my mid-twenties I started long-distance running and to balance out my training I started taking occasional yoga classes.
 I didn’t become serious about the practice until 2017 when I developed an overuse injury from running.
 I started practicing regularly and noticed a big difference in both my physical and mental well-being.
 The yoga teachers I had inspired me to pursue my teacher certification and combine my love of yoga with my career in teaching.
 I received my 200-hour certification in 2021 from the Satya Life School of Yoga in Milwaukee WI .Read more...